ericgarciaresearch/noaa_sedna/README.md

 When I activate nextflow, this deactivates singularity, and

-vicevers.
+viceversa.
 I need to know how to activates both simultaneously.

 1. Maybe I can activate one of the above using conda ???
 2.-